excellentingenuity/Simple-Rain-Calculator/README.md

 Simple-Rain-Calculator
 ======================

-A Simple Rain Water Harvesting Calculator
+A Simple Rain Water Harvesting Calculator to calculate the potential capacity of rain harvestable from a surface given its dimensions.

 ##Quick Install